ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ### Everyone is responsible

 Each person is responsible for their individual work and should be rewarded for the work they do.
-If a feature is successfully delivered, we should identify the coder who made the most changes and give them a bonus.
+If a feature is successfully delivered, we should identify the Coder who made the most changes and give them a bonus.
 It would be unfair to reward the whole team based on the excellence of an individual.

 ### Psychological safety

-We know the [Tribunal](../release-convoy/#tribunal) can be a stressful time when we need to remove coders.
-We will use automated systems for "Human Resources as a Service" to automatically help coders find new opportunities outside our company so we can avoid confrontation.
+We know the [Tribunal](../release-convoy/#tribunal) can be a stressful time when we need to remove Coders.
+We will use automated systems for "Human Resources as a Service" to automatically help Coders find new opportunities outside our company so we can avoid confrontation.

 ### Systems Thinking